vision-consensus/vision-wallet-client/README.md

 You can view frozen funds from your account information.
 After being unfrozen, it is transferred back to Balance by Frozen, and the frozen funds cannot be used for trading.

-When more share or bandwidth is needed temporarily, additional funds may be frozen to obtain additional share and bandwidth.
+When more share or photon is needed temporarily, additional funds may be frozen to obtain additional share and photon.
 The unfrozen time is postponed until 3 days after the last freeze operation

 After the freezing time expires, funds can be unfroze.